cs4540-f18/cs4540-f18.github.io/index.md

 **TAs:** Benjamin Bray and Naveen Kodali<br>
 **Location:** Tu/Th 3-4:15pm in Klaus 2443

 This is an advanced course on algorithms.
+That is quite a broad topic, and in particular this semester’s course will focus heavily on **algorithms for machine learning**.
+We will be especially interested in diving into the following topics:

+* Numerical Analysis
+* Convex Geometry & Optimization
+* Probability & Statistical Inference

-That is quite a broad topic, and in particular this semester’s course will focus heavily on algorithms for machine learning.
-We will be especially interested in diving into the following topics: Numerical Analysis, Convex Optimization, and Probability and Statistics.
-While students should have a strong back background in core algorithmic concepts, linear algebra, and probability, we will review many of these topics early in the course.
-Students will be required to write code in Python, and we will present much of the material in the course using the Jupyter Notebook (the use of such notebooks will be reviewed in Lecture 2).
+While students should have a strong back background in core algorithmic concepts, linear algebra, calculus, and probability, we will review many of these topics early in the course.
+Students will be required to write code in Python, and we will present much of the material in the course using [Jupyter Notebooks](http://jupyter.org/).

 ## Hands-on Format

-Most courses are taught with the following structure: Students learn about material in class through lecture, and then they practice problem solving on their own by doing homework.
+In most courses, students learn about material in class through lecture, and then they practice problem solving on their own by doing homework.
 In this course we will do the opposite!
 Students will be required to read material before each class period, and then arrive in class ready to dive into problem-solving.
-Lecture notes for each day will be posted online at least one week prior to each lecture.
+This way, students can familiarize themselves with basic definitions and examples at home, and benefit from one-on-one interaction with the course staff during lecture while working through more challenging aspects of the material.
+Lecture notes for each day will be posted online at least one week prior to each lecture (with the first week as an exception).

 Why do it like this?
 The lecture format is an outdated way to teach mathematical material, especially for topics such as algorithms and machine learning where it is so easy to play with code and implement ideas.
 The lecture format also limits the professor’s ability to interact directly with students.